Podivín: History

 The first written mention of Podivín is in Chronica Boemorum and is related to the years 1062–1067.
 From the 1520s until their expulsion in 1622, the Anabaptist community existed in the town.
-The Jewish community was first documented in 1619, when there was 140 Jews.
+The Jewish community was first documented in 1619, when there were 140 Jews there.

 Transport

-The D2 motorway (part of the European route E65) from Brno to Břeclav passes through the municipal territory.
+The D2 motorway (part of the European route E65) from Brno to Břeclav runs through the municipal territory.

 Podivín is located on the Brno–Staré Město railway line.

 Sights

 The main landmark of Podivín is the Church of Saints Peter and Paul.
 It is a Gothic church, rebuilt into its present form in 1791.
 Part of the enclosure wall of the church is the Chapel of Saints Cyril and Methodius.
 It was built in 1857 on the site of a medieval chapel.

-The Jewish cemetery consists of 1,000 tombs; the oldest one is from 1694.
+The Jewish cemetery consists of 1,000 tombs, the oldest of which is from 1694.
 The ceremonial hall dates from the 19th century.